The Clear Edge

 • Learning value (did this teach you something that improved other work?)

-Final outcome recording at 90 days.
-Compare to the expected return from the initial ROI calculation.
-Calculate variance.
+Do a final outcome recording at 90 days.
+Compare to the expected return from the initial ROI calculation and calculate variance.

 Group opportunities by type (podcasts, speaking, guest articles, collaborations, etc.).
-Calculate:
+For each type, calculate:

 • Average ROI by type